kozabrada123/PyLunaroRPC/README.md

 If you submit a pull request for a working ui I'll take a look at it but I do not want to get my anus penetrated with trying to handle all the ui threads

 - Windows binary (Soon TM)

+**↑ Both of these two things are incredibly cancerous to implement, I've tried working on both of them but I do not have the mental capactity to actually finish them..
+Maybe one day**